-2.3.2 Removing the CPU and heatsink (for Type-B heatsink)
+2.3.2 Removing the CPU and heatsink (for GPU model)

-To remove the CPU and heatsink:
+To install the CPU and heatsink:

 - 1. Remove the rear cover.
 For more information, refer to Chassis cover. - 2.
 Remove the air ducts.
 For more information, refer to Air ducts. - Push the lock latches inwards on all four corners of the heatsink, and then slightly twist each of the heatsink screws counterclockwise in the order shown on the illustration to loosen the heatsink.